-(4) Check condition of battery cables and terminals (Optional)
+Check condition of battery cables and terminals.

 Check battery cable connections for looseness, cables for damage and terminals for rust.
-(5) Check the level of battery fluid (Optional)

-Check the level of battery fluid to see $n{\rm eff}$ is even with the specified line.
-If the $b{\rm eff}^{\rm eff}$ tery does not have a reference level 'the fluid should be 5 to 10 mm (0.20 to 0.59 in) above the plates.
+(5) Check the level of battery fluid.

-(6) Check fuel strainer for contamination Check fuel filter for contamination and clogging, and filter cup for collection by water.
+Check the level of battery fluid to see if it is even with the specified line.
+If the battery does not have a reference level, the fluid should be 5 to 10 mm (0.20 to 0.39 in) above the plates.

-- If the fuel filter is clogged with dirt, or there is water in the filter cup, remove the nut from the bottom of the filter cup by turning it counterclockwise with a wrench.
-Clean both the filter and cup! - Also clean the inside of the fuel tank.
+(6) Check fuel strainer for contamination.
+Check fuel filter for contamination and clogging, and filter cup for collection of water.

-Check fuel tank and hoses for leaks on damage.
+- ▲ If the fuel filter is clogged with dirt, or there is water in the filter cup, remove the nut from the bottom of the filter cup by turning it counterclockwise with a wrench.
+Clean both the filter and cup. - ▲ Also clean the inside of the fuel tank, - (7) Check fuel tank and hoses for leaks or damage.

-Check carefully all surfaces of the fuel tant for damage.
-Check the fuel hose for damage, loose connections or fuel leakage
+Check carefully all surfaces of the fuel tank for damage.
+Check the fuel hose for damage, loose connections or fuel leakage.